 Ketamine is a novel treatment for several psychiatric disorders including Major Depressive Disorder, Bipolar Depression, Obsessive-Compulsive Disorder (OCD), and Posttraumatic Stress Disorder (PTSD).
 Ketamine was originally FDA approved for anesthesia but is now frequently used off-label due to its positive effects on the various disorders listed above.
 PTSD is an interesting disorder in that it has become more and more common but medical treatments overall are still lacking.
 This makes Ketamine for PTSD an even more intriguing option when comparing the options presently available.

-PTSD is a disorder that develops after a traumatic experience.
 Such trauma typically involves combat, car accidents, natural disasters or sexual assaults.
 Up to 80% of individuals in their life will experience at least one traumatic event but, fortunately, most people do not go on to develop PTSD.
 The lifetime prevalence of developing PTSD is about 10% and women are twice as likely as men to develop PTSD.
 Those who do go on to develop PTSD typically will have one or more of the following symptoms:

 - traumatic nightmares